On some notions of rank for matrices over tracts: Relative notions of rank

 As in \cite[Definition 3.9]{Develin2004}, one can change the ground field to obtain a different notion of Kapranov rank.
-In \cite[Definition 5.3.2]{MaclaganSturmfels}, one finds a notion of Kapranov rank that does not depend on the choice of a valued field $K$; it is defined as the minimal Kapranov rank over all such $K$.
+In \cite[Definition 5.3.2]{MaclaganSturmfels}, one finds a notion of Kapranov rank that does not depend on the choice of a valued field $K$; it is defined as the minimum Kapranov rank over all such $K$.
 By \cite[Theorem 5.3.21]{MaclaganSturmfels}, this Kapranov rank is not necessarily equal to $r_{\mat}(A)$.
-For example, one can choose $A = \cC(M)$, where $M$ is the non-Pappus matroid (which is not representable over any field).
+For example, one can choose $A$ to have rows given by the $\T$-cocircuits of $M$, the non-Pappus matroid given the trivial $\T$-matroid structure.
+Since $\underline{M}$ is not representable over any field, the Kapranov rank will necessarily be higher than the matroidal rank since a larger rank matroid will be required to push forward.